estulpz202/hive-game/README.md

 ## 🎮 Game Rules

 Hive is an abstract strategy game for two players.
-Each player controls a set of bugs, Queen Bee, Beetles, Spiders, Ants, and Grasshoppers, and must surround the opponent’s Queen to win.
-This implementation currently includes the base game (expansion bugs like Ladybug and Mosquito planned).
+Each player controls a set of bugs; Queen Bee, Beetles, Spiders, Ants, and Grasshoppers.
+They must surround the opponent’s Queen to win.
+This implementation currently includes the base game (expansion bugs like Ladybug, Mosquito, and Pill bug planned).

 ## 🛠 Getting Started